marle3003/mokapi/README.md

 ```

 ### Everything as Code
-Version control your mocks alongside your code.
+Version control your **mock API**  alongside your code.
 Run them in CI/CD pipelines.
 No UI configuration required.

 ### Configuration Patching
 Override parts of your OpenAPI spec without modifying the original file.
 Perfect for testing different scenarios.